ZacSiegel/Capstone-travel-app/README.md

 12/14/22
 - Added new custom filter feature for restaurants
 - Users can enter restaurant tags to filter restaurants by types of food served

+12/15/22
+- Began working on refactor to incorporate context API for global state management.